A Moebius inversion formula to discard tangled hyperbolic surfaces: Introduction

-For fixed $\kappa, \cL >0$ and for any $L>0$, Theorem \ref{t:TF_curves-intro} shows that the number of topologies of periodic geodesics of length $\leq L$ in a tangle-free hyperbolic surface is polynomial in $L$ (instead of the expected exponential growth), provided the ratio $\frac L{\cL}$ stays bounded~:
+Our first main result is the following, showing that, for $L>0$, the number of topologies of closed geodesics of length $\leq L$ in a tangle-free hyperbolic surface is polynomial in $L$ (instead of the expected exponential growth), provided the ratio $L/\tfL$ is bounded.

-\begin{thm} Let $\mathrm{Loc}_{\chi}^{\kappa,\cL, L}$ be the number of local topological types of periodic geodesics of length $\leq L$, that can arise in a $(\kappa, \cL)$-tangle-free surface of Euler characteristic $-\chi$.
-Then where $\O[ \chi]{\cdot}$ is the usual Landau ``big-O'' notation, with an implied constant depending on $\chi$. \end{thm} In other words, discarding tangle-free surfaces avoids the exponential proliferation of topological types of periodic geodesics.
-Precise definitions of the notion of \emph{local topological type} and of the set $\mathrm{Loc}_{\chi}^{\kappa,\cL, L}$ will be given in \S \ref{s:ltt}.
+\begin{thm} Let $\mathrm{Loc}_{\chi}^{\inj,\tfL, L}$ be the {set} of local topological types of closed geodesics of length $\leq L$ that can arise in a $(\inj, \tfL)$-tangle-free surface of Euler characteristic $-\chi$.
+Then, where $\O[ \chi]{\cdot}$ is the usual Landau ``big-O'' notation, with an implied constant depending on $\chi$. \end{thm} In other words, discarding tangle-free surfaces avoids the exponential proliferation of {local} topological types of closed geodesics, up to scales $L$ growing like a multiple of $R$.
+Precise definitions of the notion of \emph{local topological type} and of the set $\mathrm{Loc}_{\chi}^{\inj,\tfL, L}$ are given in \S \ref{s:ltt}.

-Lemma 10.4 in \cite{Ours1} treats the case where $\chi=1$; Theorem \ref{t:TF_curves-intro} is a generalization to arbitrary Euler characteristic.
-The theorem bears a similarity with a counting result obtained by Lipnowski and Wright \cite[Theorem 2.1]{lipnowski2021}.
-However, these authors counted closed geodesics in a given tangle-free hyperbolic surface, and their method of proof refers explicitly to the fixed hyperbolic metric.
-We wanted a statement about the number of topologies of periodic geodesics in all tangle-free hyperbolic surfaces.
+This result is a vast generalization of estimates obtained in \cite{Ours1}, corresponding to the case $\chi=1$, to arbitrary Euler characteristic.
+The theorem bears similarities with a counting result obtained by Lipnowski and Wright in \cite[Theorem 2.1]{lipnowski2021}.
+However, there is an important difference here: Lipnowski and Wright count closed geodesics in a \emph{given} tangle-free hyperbolic surface (their method of proof refering explicitly to the fixed hyperbolic metric), whilst our statement applies simultanously to \emph{all} tangle-free hyperbolic surfaces.

-In several models of random compact hyperbolic surfaces, and for the right choice of parameters $\kappa, \cL$, the set $\bbbone_{\mathcal{A}_{g}^{\kappa, L}}$ has probability close to $1$.
-For instance, for the Weil-Petersson probability measure $\Pwpo$ on the moduli space of compact hyperbolic surfaces of genus $g$, it is known that for any small enough $\kappa > 0$, for $\cL= \kappa\log g$,